Custom Event Notification Templates¶

 Through template syntax, you can customize event notification content:

-- Dynamic rendering: Use {{ field name }} to directly insert alert fields (e.g., {{ host }}, {{ df_status }})
+Dynamic rendering: Use {{ field_name }} to directly insert alert fields (e.g., {{ host }}, {{ df_status }});

-- Data processing: Format data through {{ variable | function() }} (e.g., timestamp to date, number to percentage)
+Data processing: Format data using {{ variable | function() }} (e.g., convert timestamp to date, convert number to percentage);

 Basic Template Variables¶

-, which can be used to render dynamic information related to events.
-The following are common template variables and their uses:
+The basic syntax for template variables is {{ field_name }}, which can be used to render dynamic information related to events.
+Below are common template variables and their uses:

-Template Variable | Type | Description |
+| Template Variable | Type | Description |

-date , timestamp |
+date, timestamp |

 Integer | Event generation time.
 Unit is seconds |